TR-Systems/modernist/index.md

 **@import** in **assets/css/style.scss** is simply not working for me LOCALLY.

 ### Workaround For Now
 Copy the contents of the two style sheets in **_sass** and paste them directly **assets/css/style.scss** (replacing the import).
 The site now builds locally and I can make changes to style.scss on the fly for quick fire testing of style changes.
+But I can't push them back up to GitHub.

 #### Catch you later...
 Tis all for now.
 Hope someone out there finds this Theme useful and lets me know.
 That would make my day.